Getting a Mortgage Loan in Mexico

 - For example, if your loan is 50% LTV, the risk ratio will be lower than a 70% LTV.
 Also, the bank will check your US credit.

 Some Mexican mortgage loans are fixed-rate and others are linked to standard international rates, plus a premium.
-Also, the cross-border loans will be for a maximum 70% of the value of the property and the minimum amount of the loan is usually US$100,000.
+Also, the cross-border loans will be for a maximum of 70% of the value of the property and the minimum amount of the loan is usually US$100,000.
 I haven’t seen any loans to US persons of over $1 million.

 Other Mexican banks that offer loans and foreign credit are GE Money Crédito Hipotecario, Hipotecaria Su Casita e Hipotecaria Nacional.
-American banks also have strong banking roots in Mexico and in some cases this can all be done in the United States.
+American banks also have strong banking roots in Mexico and in some cases, this can all be done in the United States.

 American banks are also taking advantage of the trend of Americans are choosing to retire down south.
 8 out of 10 mortgage loans that Americans obtain to buy property in Mexico are granted by financial institutions in the United States.

-The cheap beach houses that surround coastal cities in Mexico and the paradisiacal climate year round are just a few of the many incentives that are making Americans flock to Mexico and invest in real estate.
+The cheap beach houses that surround coastal cities in Mexico and the paradisiacal climate year-round are just a few of the many incentives that are making Americans flock to Mexico and invest in real estate.

 For example, you can buy a great beach house in Playas de Tijuana for $200,000 to $450,000, with very large homes on the water selling for $850,000.
-This is a fraction of the cost of a beach house in San Diego and you’re a 15 minute drive to the US border.
+This is a fraction of the cost of a beach house in San Diego and you’re a 15-minute drive to the US border.

 It is important to note that most credits or loans will be in pesos.
-In some special cases the loan given may be in dollars, but this will not always be the case.
+In some special cases, the loan given may be in dollars, but this will not always be the case.
 The dollar right now is experiencing a surge in Mexico and is expected to rise in the upcoming months.

 This was just a basic overview of how to obtain mortgage loans in Mexico, but the process is relatively easy for a well qualified American borrower.
 The size of the loan will depend entirely on the property that is being bought and your credit score.